hzqst/MetaHookSv/CaptionMod.md

 `cap_newchat` : To enable or disable Source2007 style VGUI2 chat dialog.

+`cap_lang` : Indicate current game lanuage.
+Any changes to this cvar acutally do nothing.
+Provide the capability of getting client's current game language by sending network message "svc_sendcvarvalue" or "svc_sendcvarvalue2" or reading userinfo "cap_lang".

 #### Command Arguments

 `-steamlang` : use Steam language as engine and vgui2 language, ignore game language setting in Steam's game config panel. for Sven Co-op, it always uses Steam language as engine and vgui2 language no matter if -steamlang is added or not.